Setting up My New Laptop

 The laptop would not power up without a battery being in place.
 The device kept charging at 100 percent even when AC power was being used.
 Lithium-ion batteries degrade quickly when kept at a 100 percent charge.

-That was my first laptop with a lithium-ion battery.
-We had to drain the old batteries fully before recharging them to 100 percent.
-Even if I had known the differences, the old laptop would have done its damage anyway because of how the power was routed through the battery.
+Even if I had known the differences, the old laptop might have done its damage anyway because of how the power was routed through the battery.
+I don't know if the 20-80 rule would have prevented it.

-The 40-80 Rule
+The 20-80 Rule

 I found a page that explained how to limit charging levels at the command line, with this command: